nescampos/partisia-peerreview/README.md

 Smart contract (test): https://browser.testnet.partisiablockchain.com/contracts/0227a8c08ac1855e8d8701bc367f9db86c8122140f

+## Status

+- Smart contract implemented, in _peerreview_ folder.
+- UI for PeerReview (Work in progress).

 ## It is an Automated setup

 To interact with the Partisia Blockchain you need an account with gas.